charles-maheu/Argyll---developement/Robot gripper/Readme.md

 # Argyll - Robot Gripper with rotational wrist
-This document contains all files and instructions necessary to reproduce the physical assempbly of the robot gripper
+This document contains all files and instructions necessary to reproduce the physical assemply of the robot gripper

-##1.
-Summary
+## 1. Summary

    This is a linear gripper made for picking small to medium light objects.
-It works on it own but is most useful at the end of a robotic arm on a standard 90 degree bracket.
+It works on its own but is most useful at the end of a robotic arm on a standard 90 degrees bracket.
-   This gripper is composed of too main structures, the wrist and the gripper.
+   This gripper is composed of too main structures: the wrist and the gripper.

-##2.
-Functionnality
+## 2. Functionalities

    - Full 360 degrees range of rotational motion
    - Ice cube picker upper